 A successful procurement practice is a balance of people, processes and technology.
 Software alone won’t solve all the problems, especially if underlying processes are conflicting or poorly defined, or the procurement managers lack an understanding of the company’s requirements.

 A good place to start perfecting the procurement process(opens in new tab) is to document the key requirements all suppliers should meet.
 Without guidelines, procurement managers will use their own criteria, which may not align with the company’s goals.
 Guidelines tend to be pretty specific to each company, ranging from production capabilities and country of origin of goods to company size and ethics standards.
 Having that framework will help managers and other buyers evaluate vendors and products.

 Finally, it’s important to monitor all aspects of vendor relationships.
 Procurement professionals are sometimes accused of focusing only on price, but this is far from true.
 Experienced purchasing managers know that quality and vendor performance are just as important, whether buying complex equipment or raw materials.
-After all, the lowest priced provider is of little value if it can't meet delivery dates or supply sufficient quantity.
+After all, the lowest-priced provider is of little value if it can't meet delivery dates or supply sufficient quantities.
 This is why managing vendor relationships is so important.
-Companies want to hold on to the suppliers they value and want to identify those that are unreliable as quickly as possible.
+Companies want to hold on to the suppliers they value and identify those that are unreliable as quickly as possible.